Which is the best movie streaming box for under £100? Fire TV vs Apple TV vs Chromecast and more

 What is it?

 Like the Roku 3 and the other members of the family, the Roku Streaming Stick gives access to the vast library of applications on the Roku store, most of which are free to download.
-However, it more resembles a Google Chromecast in shape and size.
+However, it more resembles a Google Chromecast or Fire TV Stick in shape and size.
 Rather than a set-top-box, it is a dongle-like device that fits into a HDMI port and therefore out of sight.

 It also comes with a remote control (that's actually bigger than the device itself), although it's not the wireless motion controller the Roku 3 uses.
 It still uses wireless technology other than IR though - after all, with it tucked behind a telly, you don't get line of sight.